alenagicic/foodplanner-frontend/README.md

-🍽️ Matabas — Your Personal Recipe Organizer
+🍽️ Foodplanner — Your Personal Recipe Organizer

-www.matabas.se

 Save, search, and share your favorite recipes with powerful filtering, multi-image support, and downloadable PDFs.

-🚀 Try It Out

-    Username: test@gmail.com

-    Password: Verysecurepassword123!

 📝 About the Project

-    Matabas is a modern, serverless recipe management platform built for simplicity and personalization.
+    Foodplanner is a modern, serverless recipe management platform built for simplicity and personalization.

     Frontend: React